HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 Footnotes:

-*Rancher Steak Rub is available from Wildtree.
+*This recipe originally used Rancher Steak Rub available from wildtree.com.

 [1] Not all apples are created equal.
 They come in many flavors and textures, and they react to heat in different ways.
 That's why the apples you choose to cook and bake with can make or break your dish.
 For this dish, you want an apple that remains firm when cooked that won't become mushy.
 Among my favorites for cooking and baking are Braeburn, Granny Smith, and Honeycrisp apples.

-Copyright © 2017-2023 Kymberley Pekrul | GfreeDeliciously | gfreedeliciously.com | All content and photographs are copyright protected.
-The sharing of this recipe is both encouraged and appreciated.
-However, copying and/or pasting full recipes to any social media is strictly prohibited.
+Copyright © 2017-2026 Kymberley Pekrul | GfreeDeliciously | gfreedeliciously.com | All content and photographs are copyright protected.
+Sharing this recipe is both encouraged and appreciated.
+However, copying and/or pasting full recipes on social media is strictly prohibited.
 Please read my Photo Use Policy for detailed guidelines and further clarification.

 I'd love to hear your thoughts...